IgnitionBoulder/2015week1/deliverables/README.md

 #### meta
 Why do we separate HTML and CSS?
+You seperate the HTML and CSS file so that you can make changes to the content on one file easily and then make changes to the style of the content efficiently with just one file instead of having to change each part of the html file.

 #### HTML
 What are classes and IDs (and how are they different)?
+Id's and Classes are used to differentiate elements and classify them so that you can manipulate them and style them how you want.
+Classes can be used multiple times with different elements, but Id's can (should) only be used once with a certain element

 What are elements?
+An element is the markup that puts the html into content on your webpage starting with a start tag and ending with an end tag

 What are tags?
+Tags are the markup that differentiate each element with start tags and ending tags using < >
 What are attributes?
 What are forms?
 What is a div?